Find Schools

 Operating Engineers and Construction Equipment Operators who work in Illinois, Hawaii, or New Jersey, make the highest salaries.

-How much do Operating Engineers and Construction Equipment Operators make in different U.S. states?
+Below is a list of the median annual salaries for Operating Engineers and Construction Equipment Operators in different U.S. states.

 State Annual Mean Salary